josh-aaron/adserver/README.md

 ## Future Enhancements and Considerations

 ### Engineering/Dev Related
+- Depending on the expected scale / throughput of the production adserver, consider implementing event driven architecture, microservices, or some combination
 - Implement rate limiting using Redis cache instead of in-memory
    - Distributed cache allows for rate limiting for users across multiple server instances
 - Authentication & Authorization
    - Especially required for managing campaigns
+   - Could have used a basic API token for the purposes of this project
 - Database caching for frequently used creatives
    - Use Redis to cache creatives frequently selected for insertion in ad responses
 - Explore optimistic concurrency control/locks to avoid race conditions